-You've got the sign, warning passersby against going into Village Hall with handguns, those hard metal mechanisms of instance death.
+You've got the sign, warning passersby against going into Village Hall with handguns, those hard metal mechanisms of instant death.
 And no doubt there are people carrying guns who need the warning, even in Northbrook.
-A reminder that, for every individual who carries a gun for legitimate purpose, cops and bank guards and such, there are 100 who use them as totems, as lethal blankies, to calm their fears within and protect themselves from enemies, real and imagined, without.
+A reminder that, for every individual who carries a gun for legitimate purpose, cops and bank guards and such, there are 100 who use them as totems, as lethal blankies, to calm their fears within and protect themselves from enemies without, real and imagined.

 Mostly imagined.
 Especially in Northbrook.

 And the baby's shoe.
 Take a good close look at it.
 Gorgeous, really.
 A beautiful shoe.
 Two-tone real leather—or what looks like real leather.
 Artistic stitching.
 Comfortable, user friendly Velcro straps.
-The toddler wearing that shoe has chosen his parents well.
+The toddler wearing that shoe chose his parents well.